-Areas of Expertise: Bioacoustics, Biodiversity Assessment, Instrumentation (Environmental) , Signal Processing: Audio, Signal Processing: Image
+Areas of Expertise: Bioacoustics, Biodiversity Assessment, Signal Processing: Audio, Signal Processing: Image, Instrumentation (Environmental)

-I am currently a Senior Lecturer in the Department teaching environmental electronics and sustainable engineering in Introduction to Electronic Systems (first year), Environmental Monitoring and Instrumentation (third year), Design and Construction (third year) and Data Communication Techniques (Digital Systems Engineering MSc).
+I am currently a Senior Lecturer in the Department teaching environmental electronics and sustainable engineering in Introduction to Electronic Systems (first year), Sensors and Instrumentation (fourth year), Design and Construction (third year) and Data Communication Techniques (various taught masters degrees).
 I am coordinator of the Internet and Wireless Computing MSc.

 My academic career started in this department when I studied for a BSc and then a DPhil between 1979 and 1986.
 I was in the first cohort of the Electronics Department.
 My DPhil project was the development of low rate speech communication systems for use over poor radio channels such as HF radio.